-CREATE FEATURE: The overlapping portion will be removed completely from both polygons and added as an entirely new features.
+CREATE FEATURE: The overlapping portion will be removed completely from both polygons and added as an entirely new feature.

 Preventing Errors by Using the Snapping Environment

 Using snapping in GIS can prevent errors from happening altogether.
-The snapping environment determines the distance that newly digitized points, lines and polygons will occupy the same location of existing features.
+The snapping environment determines the distance that newly digitized points, lines, and polygons will occupy the same location as existing features.

 When new features are created in the editor, they will be automatically snapped to existing features.
 For example, you can snap to edges, points, ends, intersections, midpoints, and tangents.

 Topology is especially useful for detecting and correcting errors of digitized data because it checks and validates the spatial relationship of neighboring and overlapping features.